States learning how many Afghan evacuees coming their way

 California is projected to take more arrivals than any other — more than 5,200 people, according to State Department data for the Afghan Placement and Assistance program obtained by The Associated Press.

-Alabama and Mississippi are each slated to welcome 10, according to U.S. officials.
+Alabama and Mississippi are each slated to welcome 10, U.S. officials said Wednesday.
 Hawaii, South Dakota, West Virginia Wyoming and the District of Columbia are not expected to resettle anyone from the first group of evacuees who fled during the final days of the chaotic U.S. withdrawal last month.

 The administration has requested funding from Congress to help resettle 65,000 Afghans in the United States by the end of this month and 95,000 by September 2022.
 President Joe Biden tapped the former governor of his home state of Delaware, Jack Markell, to temporarily serve as his point person on resettling Afghan evacuees in the United States.